-- Minimum and maximum percentage of electricity from renewable power available to all Marin County residents and businesses from the Marin Energy Authority CCA: 27%, 100%
+- Minimum and maximum percentage of electricity from renewable power available to Marin County and Richmond customers from Marin Clean Energy (MCE): 50%, 100%; Percent carbon free resources: 67%

-- Percentage of renewable power planned for San Francisco’s CleanPowerSF program in 2012: 100%
+- Percentage of renewable power authorized for San Francisco’s CleanPowerSF program: 100%

-- Price per kWh offered to net solar generators under Marin’s net energy metering tariff: Full retail + 1 penny
+- Number of net energy metering (NEM) customers and price per kWh offered under Marin’s NEM tariff: 2,500; Full retail + 1 penny